Key Skills for Widening Access – Essential Training

-NEON are holding a two day course that will give delegates the opportunity to understand the theories that underpin widening access work and help develop their skills making them a more productive and valuable part of your team.
+NEON is holding a two-day course that will give delegates the opportunity to understand the theories that underpin widening access work and help develop their skills making them a more productive and valuable part of your team.

 Part I: Theory.
 The day will focus on the history of, and theories behind widening access.
 By the end of the session participants will: